dotnet/arcade/Documentation/CorePackages/Publishing.md

 - **Publishing happens after the build:** assets are not published to any external storage during the build job.
 They are instead registered as Azure DevOps artifacts which will be published to external locations only after the build job finishes and validations are executed.

-- **Don't use Azure DevOps release pipelines:** The new infrastructure doesn't use Azure DevOps Release Management Pipelines.
+- **Deprecate Azure DevOps release pipelines:** The new infrastructure doesn't use Azure DevOps Release Management Pipelines - the previous one did.
 Instead, the new concept of Stages is used.
 See below more information about stages.

 ## What are YAML stages?